2018 Lone Star Drift TXSL Series

 11. You must be at the competition drivers meeting for your series the day of the event.
 If you are not there without special permission to miss the meeting, you will not be in the competition brackets and you will not drive in the competition.
 It is your responsibility to get placed into the brackets before the competition actually begins eliminations.
 If for whatever reason you are in the brackets and your car breaks, you must arrive to the line in a tech inspected competition car to collect that rounds points.
 If you do not arrive to the line you will receive no points.
 After your first lap of competition in the brackets you may not change cars.

 a.
-Cars must retain the stock engine and stock injectors unless otherwise allowed, but ecu and reflash are open.
+Cars must retain the original engine type and stock injectors unless otherwise allowed, but ecu and reflash are open.

 b.
 Cars must have a muffler.
 Turbo’s count as a muffler.